Come Close: Music video

 In the video for the song, Common visits his girlfriend, a deaf woman (although this is not mentioned in the song itself).
 As she looks outside of her window, Common raps the verses to the song, while using cardboard signs to communicate the meanings of the words to her.
 After the second verse, he eventually proposes with the lines "I'm tired of the fast lane, I want you to have my last name."
 His girlfriend gladly accepts and they then drive off.

 In the woman's room, behind her bed, there is a poster written in sign language.
 If one looks closely, it spells out "COMMON".

 This video was nominated at the MTV Video Music Awards 2003 for the MTV2 Award, but it lost to AFI's "Girl's Not Grey."

 Remixes

 The main remix of this song is titled "Come Close (Remix) (Closer)."
 It features guest vocals by Erykah Badu, Pharrell and Q-Tip.
 Produced by J Dilla, it utilizes a sample of "Daylight" by RAMP.
-It was also remixed by German dance group Boozoo Bajou.
+It was also remixed by the German dance group Boozoo Bajou.
 This remix is about six minutes long and can be found on their 2003 album Remixes.
 In 2003, hip hop producer Blackbeard also remixed "Come Close" and released it as a single.
-In 2005, Dutch hip hop producer Nicolay remixed it for his album The Dutch Masters, Vol. 1.
+In 2005, Dutch hip-hop producer Nicolay remixed it for his album The Dutch Masters, Vol. 1.
 Skillz used the beat for the 2002 Rap Up.